enasequence/read_docs/submit/samples/interactive.rst

 3. Next, you will be presented with groups of checklist attributes: expand these to see the range of attributes included in your checklist and their field requirements.
-   Optional fields will be deselected by default, so review these carefully to ensure any appropriate fields are selected
+   Optional fields will be deselected by default, while recommended ones will be selected, so review these carefully to ensure all appropriate fields are selected

 4. Finally, click 'Next' and then the 'Download TSV Template' to get a spreadsheet based on your selections so far